pikvm/pikvm/pages/msd.md

     ```
     # ro
     ```
-7. You can download the resulting image via SCP or mount it as a loop device on the Pi-KVM.
+7. You can download the resulting image via SCP or mount it as a loop device on the PiKVM.

 # Create a Microsoft Windows based Flash disk image